mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 But I see this in my interviews.
 Engineers that use LLMs to do a thing here and there by prompting back and forth experience have a very different take from those that have looked to have AI as a central part of how they develop.

 Having said that, just because you might plan with AI, assign to AI and wait until it's finished, I wouldn't call AI SDLC, because you need the SDLC part.
 Ideally one well though out.
+You need to actually plan and design your system and harness _a lot_.
+Good software engineering practices apply, perhaps more than ever.

+As an engineer you might end just working on this almost exclusively.
+Oh, and QA-ing as hell too.

+**Project Structure**

+For the structure I opted for a monorepo with workspaces.
+Client and Server.
+Shared types.
+And more importantly, one singe context for AI.
+Top MD with split MDs per workspace, one knowledge folder referenced elsewhere.

+This has been working more than fine

 ```plain
 root/